EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ### Communication Based on Shared Memory Using New Interface<a name="UsingNewInterface"></a>

-The device and driver support make use of a set of API for shared memory (i.e., shared relays and shared getisters).
+The device and driver support make use of a set of API for shared memory (i.e., shared relays and shared registers).
 This API is available in F3RP71 BSP (R1.03 or later), as well as in F3RP61 BPS (R2.01 or later).
 Calling f3rp61ComDeviceConfigure() prior to iocInit() in the IOC start-up script (st.cmd) allocates shared memory